obaialsamadi/terraform-ansible/README.md

 ## NOTE

-While this code fulfilled the purpose of which I was asked to write the code for, it's not complete.
-I am currently working on a version that will use Ansible to do everything:
+While this code fulfilled the purpose of which I was asked to write the code for, it's not my preferred way.
+I am currently working on a version that will use Ansible to do everything but also use GKE:
 - Ansible sets up several servers on GCP by calling a Terraform module
 - Ansible sets up docker and kubernetes
 - Ansible sets up master and worker nodes.